God-incidence or Serendipity?

 Two people born with natural bodily variations, known as INTERSEX, with the same birth name

-Planet Earth is an amazing small place when you start to think about it!
+Planet Earth is an amazingly small place when you start to think about it!

 Mx.
 Anunnaki Ray November 2016